Best Marriage & Family Therapy (MFT) Degree Programs in Kansas 2026

 Ottawa, KS - Private 4-year - ottawa.edu

-Master's - Master of Arts in Counseling
+Master's - Master of Arts in Counseling (Gerocounseling)

-- Marriage and Family Therapy concentration
+- Marriage and Family Therapy concentration.

-- Prepares for state licensure
+- Prepares for state licensure.

-- Supervised counseling experience
+- Field experience required.

-- Comprehensive exam required
+- Comprehensive exam included.

 MFT Programs in Kansas